What "Made in USA" Actually Means for Supplements

 A documented practice where raw materials are shipped through intermediary countries and relabeled before entering the US.
 Chinese-sourced ingredients may be processed or repackaged in a third country and arrive with documentation showing the intermediary as the origin.
 The practice is difficult to detect and not currently quantified in the supplement industry.

-Tariff Impact on Sourcing (as of March 2026)
+Tariff Impact on Sourcing (Last verified April 10, 2026)

 The FTC "Made in USA" Standard